 As your circumstances have changed, the fact they gave you your initial mortgage is no guarantee they will agree to offer a remortgage deal.
 Even if they do, the terms they offer might be less favourable than your current deal.

 Having an adverse credit score can be an obstacle and present a real challenge to be overcome.

 If you are in this position take heart, as a bad credit score does not necessarily mean that you’ll be unable to remortgage your property.
 There are likely to be options available to you.

-Our Mortgage advisers will search the whole of market for new mortgage deals for you.
+Our Mortgage advisers will search an extensive panel of lenders for new mortgage deals for you.

-Having adverse credit on your history might not allow you to get the very best mortgage deal but we will compare the market, give you the options and find the right mortgage for you.
+Having adverse credit on your history might not allow you to get the very best mortgage deal but we will compare an extensive panel of lenders, give you the options and find the right mortgage for you.

 Want to check your credit file?
 Click here to get your free credit file!

 At Alexander Southwell, we recommend Check My File for your credit report.

 Their reports show information from four credit reference agencies, whereas others may only show information from one or two.

 Their reports give you and us a full picture of how lenders are likely to assess your application.